 You should plan to spend 50% of your time in courses and 50% of your time doing research.
 Therefore you should be registered for at least 24 units of 10-920 Reading and Research each semester.
 Once you have completed your core courses and electives then your research units increase so that you are registered for a total of 48 units each semester.
 Once you propose then you should register for 10-930 Dissertaton Research instead of Reading and Research.

 You are able to add or drop a class in your schedule until the 10th day of when classes begin.
-After that you will need to see the Graduate Program Administrator for help in making adjustments to your schedule.
+After that you will need to see the PhD Program Manager for help in making adjustments to your schedule.

 Changing the Maximum Units

-Please send email to the Graduate Program Administrator to request an increase in your maximum units if you are having trouble registering for classes.
+Please send email to the PhD Program Manager to request an increase in your maximum units if you are having trouble registering for classes.

 Auditing a Course

 First you need to actually register for the course.
 Fill out the course audit form and have your advisor and the course instructor sign to indicate his/her permission.
-Submit the signed form to the Graduate Program Administrator for school signature and submission to Enrollment Services.
+Submit the signed form to the PhD Program Manager for school signature and submission to Enrollment Services.